MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 Let's turn to the second question, what belongs in good governance?

 As mentioned earlier, there is not one good governance that works for different organizations.
 The architecture of the IT landscape, the setup, the work culture, goals and strategies of the organization, these are all determining factors, so no one can just slap good governance on it from the outside.

 But there are a few things that should be considered at a minimum, which I have grouped into the following categories.
 Each category consists of its own articles, which should help to understand the different aspects in order to create a good basis for governance.

-//consider the questions "Why would you want that?" in every blog and bring it back to the core idea of governance

 ### Basics